samhocevar/lolremez/README.md

 ### Compile

+On Windows, just build the solution in Visual Studio.

-Then bootstrap the project and configure it:
+On Linux, bootstrap the project and configure it:

     ./bootstrap
     ./configure